isomerpages/govtech-stp/_travellers-from-malaysia/02c-pca-faq.md

 ### **Health Measures**

-#### 31. Are there any materials I can disseminate to my employees to prepare them for their SHN and COVID-19 test in Singapore?
+#### 34. Are there any materials I can disseminate to my employees to prepare them for their SHN and COVID-19 test in Singapore?

 For more information on the SHN guidelines in Singapore, you may refer to <https://www.mom.gov.sg/covid-19/frequently-asked-questions/loa-shn-matters>.

 ### **Testing Arrangements**

-#### 32. How is the COVID-19 PCR test appointment arranged, and who will be informed of the appointment details?
+#### 35. How is the COVID-19 PCR test appointment arranged, and who will be informed of the appointment details?

 Your employee is required to undergo a COVID-19 PCR test on the 5th day of his/her SHN period.
-An SMS message and email notification will be sent to the point of contact provided by the employer by the 3rd day of the employee’s SHN period.
+An SMS message and email notification will be sent to the employer/employee by the 3rd day of the employee’s SHN period.
 The notification will indicate the employee’s test date, time of test and designated test site for the COVID-19 PCR test.
 Employers are then expected to inform their employees of the appointment details.

-#### 33. My employee is unable to go for his/her COVID-19 test on the scheduled date.
+#### 36. My employee is unable to go for his/her COVID-19 test on the scheduled date.
 Who can I contact to reschedule a new swab appointment?

 The employee is expected to strictly adhere to his/her appointment timing for his/her COVID-19 PCR test.
 It will be a breach of the Infectious Disease Act if he/she does not undergo the COVID-19 PCR test.
 Please note that the employee can only exit his/her SHN if the test result is negative.

-#### 34. How do I make payment for the COVID-19 PCR test?
+#### 37. How do I make payment for the COVID-19 PCR test?
 How much does a COVID-19 PCR test cost?

 Payment for the mandatory COVID-19 PCR test for each employee is required at the point of application and must be made via credit card.
 Employers/employees should expect to pay up to S$200 (inclusive of GST) per employee for the COVID-19 PCR test.

-#### 35. What COVID-19 tests will my employee be subject to upon arrival in Singapore?
+#### 38. What COVID-19 tests will my employee be subject to upon arrival in Singapore?
 How will I and/or my employee be informed of his/her COVID-19 test result?

 The employee under the PCA is required to undergo a COVID-19 PCR test on the assigned date of swabbing before the end of his/her SHN period.
 The point of contact provided by the employer will receive an email and SMS message indicating their employee’s test date, time of test and designated test site for the COVID-19 PCR test.

 COVID-19 PCR test results will be sent to employers within 2 days of the test.
 Should there be a need for a second test, employers will be informed.
 While awaiting test results, individuals should continue to observe the SHN period in his/her declared SHN residence.

-#### 36. Can my employee take public transport to travel from the declared SHN accommodation to the designated test site for his/her COVID-19 PCR test?
+#### 39. Can my employee take public transport to travel from the declared SHN accommodation to the designated test site for his/her COVID-19 PCR test?

 No. The employee should not take public transport (buses and trains) for any purpose during their SHN period, including travelling to/from his/her declared place of residence for SHN and the designated test site for his/her COVID-19 PCR test.